 Application adoption is not just about how many people access the app but how many use it.
-A SaaS Management Platform helps you see every SaaS application used within the company.
+A SaaS Management Platform helps you see every SaaS tool used within the company.

 From the rockstars to the deadweight, to the shadow IT.

 Management and security are top concerns for your software stack.
 While not a pure governance platform, SaaS management provides governance, access control, and visibility for multi-SaaS environments.

 SaaS budget creep is a constant battle.
 Companies that manage their SaaS can stay on top of their SaaS spend and quickly take action when surprise charges emerge.
 Some SaaS Management solutions allow you to compare similar apps side by side, looking at costs, app usage rates, contract terms and more.
 With that visibility, you can take decisive action for continuous cost savings.